It is now clear that artificial intelligence is an integral part of our lives. It is transforming many industries, including...

 Most learners of new languages realize how clearer they have become in listening, thinking, and asking rightful questions.
 These minor adjustments tend to increase with time.
 The greater exposure to the highly spoken language, the more functional it becomes, and this is a great leverage in communication.

-How to Choose the Right Language for You
+How to Choose the Right Language to Learn for English Speakers

 Think about what is useful in your life right now.
 If many people around you speak Spanish, that’s a strong reason to learn it as the best language.
-If your job deals with clients in China or Germany, Mandarin, or German could help you grow at work.
-Some people choose a language because of family, friends, or travel plans.
-These are all good reasons.
+If your job deals with clients in China or Germany, Mandarin or German could help you grow at work and act as an excellent language for business.
+Some people choose a language to learn because of family, friends, or travel plans.
+These are all good reasons to learn.

 Spanish

-Spanish is the official spoken language in many countries.
+Spanish is the official language in many countries.
 It is also used often in the United States, especially in schools, hospitals, and customer service.
+For a native English speaker, it is highly accessible.
 You may hear it at work, in public offices, or on public transport.
 For many people, it’s a part of everyday life.
-You can find Spanish in many areas of daily life—on signs, public offices, schools, or in the media.
+You can find Spanish in many areas of daily life, on signs, public offices, schools, or in the media.
 If you have children, knowing the basics helps you support them or even help with Spanish homework.

 Mandarin

-Mandarin is the most used language worldwide.
-It is the dominant language in China, and it is also spoken in Taiwan and Singapore.
+Mandarin is the most spoken language in the world by number of native speakers.
+It is the language of China, and it is also spoken in Taiwan and Singapore.
 Many businesses around the world are involved in trade, technology, and customer communication via Mandarin.
-Mandarin speakers are likely to be helped by having some basic understanding of words or phrases in Mandarin Chinese in case they have Chinese suppliers or clients.
+Mandarin speakers are likely to be helped by having some basic understanding of words or phrases in case they have Chinese suppliers or business partners.

-It is not a simple language to learn Mandarin.
+It is not a simple language to learn Mandarin, but one of the languages to learn for business and open new career opportunities.
 It contains tones and a writing system with characters rather than an alphabet.
 You do not, however, have to know them all.
-Simple reading requires approximated 2,000 characters.
+Simple reading requires approximately 2,000 characters.
 To begin with, apps, short videos, or beginner books are available.
 Mandarin is a good option when you have to work or plan to visit China.

 French

 You most likely already have some knowledge of French, as people study some elements of this language at school.
-French is spoken in some areas of North America, Africa, and Europe.
+French is the official language in many organizations and is spoken in some areas of North America, Africa, and Europe.
 Nations such as Senegal, Canada, and Belgium use it in their daily lives, workplaces, and learning institutions.
-Besides, it is present in such careers as international aid, law, and diplomacy.
+Besides, it is present in such careers as international aid, law, and diplomacy, making it a truly international language.

-It will be easier to learn French when you already know how to speak Italian or Spanish due to the similarities of their grammatic and sentence structure.
-There is a good chance that many books, videos, and apps are at your disposal to support your learning, regardless of your location.
-Another good choice is French, in case you desire a language actively used in the world news, culture, or those fields of education.
+It will be easier to learn French when you already speak English, Italian, or Spanish due to the similarities of their grammar, as they are Romance languages.
+There is a good chance that many books, videos, and apps are at your disposal to support your learning.

 Arabic